liquid-collective/liquid-collective-protocol/natspec/interfaces/IOracleV1.md

 Adds new address as oracle member, giving the ability to push cl reports.

-*Only callable by the adminstrator*
+*Only callable by the adminstratorModifying the quorum clears all the reporting data*

 #### Parameters